prichard26/Project_Distributed/README.md

 ## Methods Implemented
 ### 1. Centralized Algorithm
 A supervisor assigns tasks to robots using a **centralized market-based strategy**.
 The supervisor calculates costs and selects the best robot for each task sequentially.
+The code for this algorithm is in the *Centralized* folder.

 ### 2. Distributed Algorithm
 Robots bid for tasks autonomously.
 Each robot calculates the cost of performing a task and competes to minimize its individual time while maximizing overall efficiency.
+The code for this algorithm is in the *Distributed* folder.

 ### 3. Multi-Step Planning
 Both strategies include a **three-step task planning** mechanism:
    - Robots plan up to **3 tasks** in advance to optimize task execution.
    - The system evaluates the total cost of task assignments for better efficiency.
    - For exact implementation or results please refer to `report_slides.pdf`
+   - The code for the centralized algorithm is in the *Centralized_bundle* folder.
+   - The code for the distributed algorithm is in the *Distributed_planning* folder.
 ---

 ## Metrics